 FAQs: Herald, Weekend Post and HeraldLIVE

-The Herald is the leading daily newspaper in Port Elizabeth in the Eastern Cape.
-First published on May 7 1845, it is also the oldest newspaper in South Africa.
+The Herald is the leading daily newspaper in Gqeberha (formerly Port Elizabeth) and the Nelson Mandela Bay area in the Eastern Cape.
+First published on May 7 1845, it is also the oldest newspaper in SA.

 The Weekend Post, published on Saturdays, is the weekend market leader newspaper in the Eastern Cape.